nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 ## RESTful API ##

-The [RESTful API](https://www.hl7.org/fhir/STU3/http.html) described in the FHIR&reg; standard is built on top of the Hypertext Transfer Protocol (HTTP) with the same HTTP verbs (`GET`, `POST`, `READ`, etc.) commonly used by web browsers.
+The [RESTful API](https://www.hl7.org/fhir/STU3/http.html) described in the FHIR&reg; standard is built on top of the Hypertext Transfer Protocol (HTTP) with the same HTTP verbs (`GET`, `POST`, etc.) commonly used by web browsers.
 Furthermore, FHIR exposes resources (and operations) as Uniform Resource Identifiers (URIs).
 For example, a `Patient` resource `/fhir/Patient/1`, can be operated upon using standard HTTP verbs such as `GET /fhir/Patient/1`.

 The FHIR RESTful API style guide defines the following URL conventions which are used in this specification: